 Mark Larson, former Medicaid director for the state of Vermont, is senior vice president of leadership and capacity building at the Center for Health Care Strategies (CHCS).
-In this role, he guides CHCS’ leadership and capacity-building programs aimed at ensuring state leaders have the skills, expertise, and tools necessary to achieve Medicaid’s potential.
-He oversees CHCS’ Medicaid Leadership Institute, which provides leadership training for Medicaid directors across the country, and a series of state-based policy and leadership training academies for state Medicaid staff.
-He has worked with several Medicaid programs to assist in strategic planning and organizational development efforts, including the development of executive leadership teams.
-Mr. Larson has a long-standing interest in building cross-functional collaboration between health care, child welfare, public health, criminal justice and other health and human service sectors and to promoting equity within organizations and service delivery models.
+In this role, he guides CHCS’ programs aimed at ensuring state leaders have the skills, expertise, and tools necessary to achieve Medicaid’s potential.
+He oversees CHCS’ Medicaid Leadership Institute, which provides leadership training and coaching for Medicaid directors across the country, and a portfolio of professional development programs focused on leadership development and Medicaid policy individualized to achieve the goals of Medicaid leaders and their public and private sector partners.
+He has also worked with several Medicaid programs to assist in strategic planning and organizational development efforts, including the development of executive leadership teams.
+In addition to oversight of these programs, Mark also offers training in a variety of topics related to Medicaid policy and leadership development for individuals and team as well as individual leadership coaching.

-During Mr. Larson’s tenure in Vermont, the state developed leading-edge innovations in delivery system and payment reform, and he now brings this expertise to his CHCS work.
+During Mark’s tenure in Vermont, the state developed leading-edge innovations in delivery system and payment reform, and he now brings this expertise to his CHCS work.
 He served as commissioner of the Department of Vermont Health Access from 2011-2015.
 In this role, he was responsible for oversight and management of Vermont’s publicly funded health insurance programs serving more than 200,000 Vermonters.
 He led the development and implementation of Vermont’s health insurance exchange and played an instrumental role in planning for Green Mountain Care, Vermont’s universal health care program.

-Mr. Larson earned a bachelor’s degree in religion and sociology from Bucknell University.
+Mark earned a bachelor’s degree in religion and sociology from Bucknell University.
 He completed the Senior Executives in State and Local Government Program at the John F. Kennedy School of Government at Harvard University.
 He currently serves on the advisory board of the Center for Innovation in Social Work and Health at Boston University.